-What are the benefits of cloud-based HR and cloud-based payroll?
+What are the benefits of cloud-based HR and payroll system?

 The cloud services market continues to grow exponentially and is widely acknowledged as integral to digital transformation and business connectivity, especially when it comes to human resources (HR) and payroll.